godotengine/godot-docs/classes/class_node.rst

 - void **_process** **(** :ref:`float<class_float>` delta **)** |virtual|

 Called during the processing step of the main loop.
-Processing happens at every frame and as fast as possible, so the ``delta`` time since the previous frame is not constant.
+Processing happens at every frame and as fast as possible, so the ``delta`` time since the previous frame is not constant. ``delta`` is in seconds.

 It is only called if processing is enabled, which is done automatically if this method is overridden, and can be toggled with :ref:`set_process<class_Node_method_set_process>`.